NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Felling Shot.md

 Your ranged attacks can shoot an unprepared foe right out of the air.
-Make a ranged Strike against an [[Conditions/Off-Guard|Off-Guard]] creature.
+Make a ranged Strike against an [[Off-Guard|Off-Guard]] creature.
 If the Strike is a success and deals damage, the target must attempt a Reflex check save against your class DC.

 * * *